-Or, in other words, you really enjoy Great Danes and TV characters that portray them.
+Or, in other words, you enjoy Great Danes and TV characters that portray them.
 Well, if that’s the case for you, luckily, we know of a few other characters who also look like Scooby.

 Another “great” example of a Great Dane character is Marmaduke from the movie and comic strip entitled “Marmaduke.”

-Scooby-Doo is iconic.
-Nearly everyone on the planet has at least heard the name Scooby-Doo, and most people know exactly what he looks like and sounds like.
-Scooby’s unique design has led many to wonder what kind of dog he is supposed to be.
+Scooby-Doo is an iconic fictional character.
+Nearly everyone on the planet has at least heard the name Scooby-Doo, and most people know exactly what he looks like and sounds like- particularly in the United States.

-His creator took careful measures to make Scooby look more endearing and dopier while making him appear less stately and regal at the same time.
+His creator took careful measures to make Scooby look more endearing and dopier while making him appear less stately and less of a regal appearance at the same time.

 We hope the information we’ve outlined above has given you all the insight you were seeking into Scooby-Doo, his history, and the kind of dog he portrays.

-- What Type of Great Dane is Scooby-Doo?
-Scooby-Doo is a normal Great Dane; however, he was specifically designed to represent your everyday version of a Great Dane.
-Takamoto (Scooby’s creator) did not want the dog to appear perfect as a prized Great Dane would.
-He gave Scooby rougher features to make the dog more endearing for the audience.
+Scooby-Doo is a typical Great Dane; however, he was specifically designed to represent your everyday version of a Great Dane.
+Takamoto (Scooby’s creator) did not want the dog to appear perfect as a prized Great Dane would, and he gave Scooby rougher features to make the dog more endearing for the audience.

-- Is Scooby-Doo Based on a Real Dog?
-As far as we can tell, Scooby-Doo is not based on a dog in the real world.
-He is based on a real-world breed, Great Danes, but not on a specific dog.
+As far as we can tell, Scooby-Doo is not based on a dog in the real world, and he is based on a real-world breed, Great Danes, but not on a specific dog.
 Scooby’s creator, Takamoto, did not have his own Great Dane to base him on.

-- What Breed of Dog is Jake?
 When you take a good look at the artwork of Jake and strip away any of the strange colors or shapeshifting, you’ll see that at Jake’s core is an extremely simple rendition of an English Bulldog.